CSCfi/csc-user-guide/docs/apps/zonation.md

 ```

 !!! note
-    The installation of Zonation in Puhti does not include the graphical user interface
+    The installation of Zonation in Puhti-rhel7 does not include the graphical user interface

 ## Example batch job script